-- Isoniazid (INH) daily or twice weekly for 9 months - INH plus rifapentine once weekly for 12 weeks - Rifampin (or rifabutin) daily for 4 months
+- Isoniazid (INH) daily or twice weekly for 9 months • - INH plus rifapentine once weekly for 12 weeks . - Rifampin (or rifabutin) daily for 4 months

 For more than 30 years, INH has been the cornerstone of treatment for LTBI to prevent active TB.
 It can be coadminstered with any antiretroviral (ARV) regimen and is safe to use in pregnant women.
 The combination of INH and rifapentine administered weekly for 12 weeks as directly observed therapy (DOT) is another treatment option for LTBI.
-In the PREVENT TB study, rifapentine plus INH for 12 weeks was as safe and effective as 9 months of INH alone in preventing TB in patients with HIV who were not on ART.4 There was no difference in TB incidence in 1,148 South African adults with HIV who were randomized to receive rifapentine plus INH weekly for 12 weeks, rifampin plus INH twice weekly for 12 weeks, INH daily for 6 months, or continuous INH therapy.5 Although rifapentine induces cytochrome P (CYP) 450 isoenzymes and can potentially cause significant drug-drug interactions, there are now pharmacokinetic (PK) data supporting its use with efavirenz (EFV)6 and raltegravir (RAL)7 (AIII).
-Rifampin or rifabutin for 4 months may also be considered for LTBI treatment, but clinicians should pay careful attention to potential drug-drug interactions with specific ARV drugs (see Tables 18a through 18e).
+In the PREVENT TB study, rifapentine plus INH for 12 weeks was as safe and effective as 9 months of INH alone in preventing TB in patients with HIV who were not on ART.4 There was no difference in TB incidence in 1,148 South African adults with HIV who were randomized to receive rifapentine plus INH weekly for 12 weeks, rifampin plus INH twice weekly for 12 weeks, INH daily for 6 months, or continuous INH therapy.5 Although rifapentine induces cytochrome P (CYP) 450 isoenzymes and Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV J-14 can potentially cause significant drug-drug interactions, there are now pharmacokinetic (PK) data supporting its use with efavirenz (EFV)6 and raltegravir (RAL)7 (AIII).
+Rifampin or rifabutin for 4 months may also be considered for LTBI treatment, but clinicians should pay careful attention to potential drug-drug interactions with specific ARV drugs (see Tables 19a through 19e).